House Price Predictions roundup

 2011 is the year to get your cash flow in order as interest rates are likely to begin to rise.

-Why using Gladfish to source for you is the best way to ensure a 10% rise in prices
+Why using Gladfish for price predictions to source for you is the best way to ensure a 10% rise in prices

 Irrespective of what house prices are doing this year, the many developers that we are working with are still struggling on all fronts, they have little ‘footfall' which is people coming to their show homes to buy, they are still struggling to get finance for developments, especially apartments, and more so outside of London and the major cities.
 Finally, people are afraid of off-plan property sales because of their lack of knowledge, so forward financing through off-plan sales is barely non-existent.